khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### Semantic design tokens

-Semantic design tokens reference base design tokens and address all kinds of global attributes from text to surfaces, and spacing to elevation.
-In the semantic category, design intent and use is more clearly defined while not being tied to any particular base design token.
-For example, in light mode the `color.text.secondary` semantic design token can use the `color.gray.500` base design token for its value, and in dark mode use the `color.gray.300` base design token instead.
+Semantic design tokens reference base design tokens to encapsulate global attributes from text to surfaces, and spacing to elevation.
+Design intent and usage are more clearly defined, independent of any particular base design token.
+For example, in light mode the `color.text.secondary` semantic design token can reference the `color.gray.500` base design token for its value, and in dark mode reference the `color.gray.300` base design token instead.

 | Semantic design token | Value in light mode | Value in dark mode |
 | ------ | ------ | ------ |